zack2016/smarthome/doc/user/source/release/1_x_x.rst

 -----------

 For details of the changes of the individual plugins, please refer to the documentation of the respective plugin.

+* bsblan:

+  * This plugin connects your BSB-LPB-LAN-Adapter (https://github.com/1coderookie/BSB-LPB-LAN/) to SmarthomeNG
+  * BSB-LPB-LAN is a LAN Interface for Boiler-System-Bus (BSB) that enables you to control heating systems from Elco or Brötje and similar Systems
+  * Reads out all available Boiler data

+* hue2:

+  * New plugin for Philips Hue
+  * Has a web interface and extensive documentation
+  * Authorization at a Hue bride integrated into the plugin and is done through the web interface
+  * The plugin has a feature to find acive Hue bridges in the local network
+  * The plugin support only one bridge per instance.
+It ia multi instance capable though
+  * The plugin comes with structure templates to ease the configuration of items
+  * Added two smartVISU widgets (color_control and attributes)
+  * It is no direct replacement for the old hue plugin, since it is not configuration compatible
+  * Not yet feature complete

 * smartvisu: New plugin to replace visu_smartvisu plugin -